AbhiThakre45/AbhiThakre45/README.md

 ## Hello, I'm Abhishek Thakre 👋

-🎯 Data Analyst skilled in SQL, Power BI, Excel, and Python 📊 Specialized in EDA, Descriptive Statistics, and Data Modeling 🤖 Basic knowledge of Machine Learning for predictive analysis
+🚀 Data Analyst skilled in SQL, Power BI, Excel, and Python
+📊 Specialized in Exploratory Data Analysis (EDA), Descriptive Statistics, and Data Modeling
+🤖 Knowledge of Machine Learning for predictive analytics
+💡 Passionate about turning data into actionable business insights
 ---

 ## 🚀 About Me